awslabs/s3-connector-for-pytorch/s3torchbenchmarking/src/s3torchbenchmarking/dcp/README.md

 ### Configuration

-The benchmark runs can be customized using the [`config.yaml`](config.yaml) file.
+The benchmark runs can be customized using the [`dcp.yaml`](../../../conf/dcp.yaml) file.
 This section outlines the key configuration options and their impacts.

 #### Configuration Requirements

-All keys in the `config.yaml` file must be defined for a run to execute successfully.
+All keys in the `dcp.yaml` file must be defined for a run to execute successfully.

 #### Key Configuration Options

 `epochs`

-- Specifies the number of iterations for the "save" and "load" operations.
+- Specifies the number of iterations for "saving" a model's checkpoint.
 - Note: This does not affect model training, as no actual training occurs in these benchmarks.

 `path`